nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

 # Get started with Visual Studio Tools for Apache Cordova

+Are you using the Visual Studio 2017 RC release?
+If so, check out the [updated version of this article](../getting-started-2017/vs-taco-2017-first-app.md).

 You can use Visual Studio Tools for Apache Cordova to build apps that run on iOS, Android, and Windows devices and share nearly 100% of your code ([learn more](https://www.visualstudio.com/explore/cordova-vs)).

 In this guide, we'll give you a tour of what you can do with these tools.
 Along the way, you'll build a basic app that looks like this.